theoperatore/triangulate/README.md

 ### Tracking a new hawk

-When the time comes to say "good-bye" to the current hawky and "hello" to the next, hit the "New" button on the main menu at the bottom right of the screen.

-The modes menu will pop up allowing you to hit the button, "Track a new Hawk".
-This will reinitialize the app and clear all marks displayed.
+When the time comes to say "good-bye" to the current hawky and "hello" to the next, tap on the HawkID on the top left of the app to open the Hawk Menu where you'll find a button "Track new Hawk".
+This will reinitialize the app and clear all marks displayed as well as perform some other under the hood stuff to make sure you're all set for tracking.

-### Collaborating
+### Collaborating / Viewing past sessions

 Let's face it, sometimes tracking a hawk by your lonesome is ROUGH BUSINESS.
 Now with the collaboration mode, you'll be able to track that hawk with all (max of 50 friends because of Firebase's free account) of your friends!

 To Collaborate:

-1. Decide amongst yourselves who is going to start/host.
+1. Decide amongst yourselves who is going to start (decide by acts the most "bird-like"?).
-2. Frome the "NEW" menu, hit 'Collaborate'.
-3. The Host will read his/her sessionID to everyone else.
-4. Everyone else will type in the host's sessionID into the text box
-5. Everyone else will hit 'Start Collaboration' when they are sure the id is correct.
+2. Have that person "Track new Hawk" via Main Menu.
+3. Enter the hawkID you want to track.
+4. Once the hawkID has been entered and saved, everyone else hit "Collaborate" from the Main Menu.
+5. Select the first option (verify that it matches today's date and time). hit ok.
-7. Party Party because you can now track the same hawk all together!
+3. Party Party because you can now track the same hawk all together!

+View passt sessions:

+1. see Collaboration instructions.
+2. viewing past data is the same as collaborating.
+3. select date of data to view.
+4. hit ok.
+5. Party Party because you are viewing past data!

 Collaboration mode allows multiple users to add and delete data for the same hawk in real time.